WRITE A REVIEW

 Hair: Brown, Other, Other

-I was disappointed with this product - to be clear I love Burt's Bees so I was disappointed by this shampoo not being as good as their other products.I expected this to be more hydrating.
-Admittedly my wavy hair is prone to dryness, and there are other shampoos that I also find drying but this one literally guaranteed to add shine on the bottle!
-In this way, I was definitely let down by this shampoo for not living up to its promise.
-The formula looks very rich, so I was hoping it would help restore shine in my hair, which it failed to do.Unfortunately the packaging is also smaller and more expensive than other shampoos.
-I understand that Burt's Bees is a natural brand which is why it's a tad more expensive than other popular brands, but why should I pay more money for this drying junk?!
-I'll stick to v05 Strawberry shampoo which is much more affordable per fluid ounce and helps my hair!
+I love Burt's Bees so I was disappointed by this shampoo not being as good as their other products.I expected this to be more hydrating.
+Admittedly my wavy hair is prone to dryness, and there are other shampoos that I also find drying but this one literally guaranteed shine in its name!
+The formula looks very rich, so I was hoping it would help restore shine.Unfortunately the packaging is also smaller and more expensive than other shampoos.
+I understand that Burt's Bees is a natural brand which is why it's a tad more expensive than other popular brands, but why should I pay more money for this junk?!
+Seeing that my usual drugstore choices (Pantene, V05) get the job done, I will not repurchase.

 on 8/16/2016 7:55:00 PM